 The manufacturing sector in California is comprised of a wide array of industries with highly diverse production processes and energy demands.
-Because of this, we include a mix of industry decarbonization technologies in our Balanced and Zero-Carbon Energy scenarios that includes electrification, hydrogen combustion, biofuels, and CCS.
+Because of this, we include a mix of industry decarbonization technologies in our Balanced and Zero-Carbon Energy scenarios that includes electrification, direct hydrogen combustion delivered through dedicated hydrogen pipelines and blended into existing natural gas pipelines, liquid biofuels, and CCS.
 We assigned these decarbonization technologies to certain industry subsectors and end-uses based on high level assumptions of their relative feasibility, with the understanding that there is a high degree of uncertainty around which technologies will be the lowest cost options in 2045.

-Due to the high cost of replacing conventional gas-fired boilers with electric resistance boilers, we chose to replace natural gas with hydrogen combustion for conventional boilers.
+Due to the high cost of replacing conventional gas-fired boilers with electric resistance boilers, we chose to replace natural gas with direct hydrogen combustion for conventional boilers, assuming dedicated hydrogen pipelines to industrial facilities, which are able to deliver 100% blends of hydrogen.
 For process heating, we assumed CCS would be adopted for cement, glass, and primary metal manufacturing, as these subsectors have many characteristics that would lead to CCS being a relatively low cost decarbonization option (e.g. large plant size, high temperature heat requirement, high annual CO2 throughput, and/or significant process emissions).
 We assumed that the remaining process heat in industries with lower temperature heating requirements would be met with electric heating technologies.
-Hydrogen combustion could also be a suitable decarbonization option for many process heating applications, but this was not examined in depth as part of this analysis.
-Finally, energy demand for the "Other" end-use, which encompasses all industrial end uses that do not fall into categories specified in the table below as well as some off-road transportation fuel demand, was assumed to be evenly split between CCS, electricity, and hydrogen, with a small amount of renewable diesel to replace some of the existing diesel consumption for that end-use.
+Direct hydrogen combustion, at 100% hydrogen blends using dedicated hydrogen delivery pipelines, could also be a suitable decarbonization option for many process heating applications and may be more cost effective than electrification or CCS, but this was not examined in depth as part of this analysis.
+Finally, energy demand for the "Other" end-use, which encompasses all industrial end uses that do not fall into categories specified in Table 4 as well as some off-road transportation fuel demand, was assumed to be evenly split between CCS, electricity, and hydrogen, with a small amount of renewable diesel to replace some of the existing diesel consumption for that end-use.